US Secretary of State Marco Rubio's department announced sanctions on the Muslim Brotherhood in three countries. Reuters

 • Arabic

-The State Department separately listed the Lebanese branch, Al Jamaa Al Islamiyah, as both a Foreign Terrorist Organisation and a Specially Designated Global Terrorist – a label also given to its secretary-general, Muhammad Fawzi Taqqosh.
+The State Department separately listed the Lebanese branch, Al Jamaa Al Islamiyah, as both a foreign terrorist organisation and a specially designated global terrorist – a label also given to its secretary general, Muhammad Fawzi Taqqosh.

-On Tuesday, the Egyptian Muslim Brotherhood said it “categorically rejects” the US move.
+The Egyptian Muslim Brotherhood said it “categorically rejects” the US move.
 “This designation is both detached from reality and unsupported by evidence,” the group said.

-The movement pledged to “pursue all appropriate legal avenues to challenge this decision and to protect the rights of the organisation and its members”.
-It denied that it had ever “directed, funded, provided material support to or engaged in terrorism”, and said it had “never threatened the security of the US”.
+It pledged to “pursue all appropriate legal avenues to challenge this decision and to protect the rights of the organisation and its members”, and denied that it had ever “directed, funded, provided material support to or engaged in terrorism”.

 “The Egyptian Muslim Brotherhood is a peaceful civic and social movement committed to reform through lawful and democratic means,” it said.
 “This designation politicises counter-terrorism tools, conflates peaceful Islamic civic engagement with extremism, and reinforces narratives that marginalise Muslims.”

-The group urged Washington to “reconsider this decision based solely on the interests of the American people and verifiable facts on the ground”.
+It urged Washington to “reconsider this decision based solely on the interests of the American people and verifiable facts on the ground”.
 It called on charities and human rights groups to maintain dialogue and “reject Islamophobic narratives”.

 In Lebanon, Al Jamaa Al Islamiyah also rejected its inclusion on the US list, calling the designation “political and above international law”.